 Religious Funeral Flowers Etiquette

-Some religions and cultures have restrictions when it comes to sending flowers for funerals.
+Some religions and cultures have restrictions when it comes to sending flowers for funerals, and there are so many different kinds of arrangements—just look at all the types of flower bouquets.
 Here are some religious backgrounds that do not traditionally accept flowers:

 Jewish Funeral Flowers